-You can request a deferment if you’re accepted into an approved internship, clerkship, fellowship, or residency program.
+You can also request a deferment if you’re accepted into an approved internship, clerkship, fellowship, or residency program.

-You can apply for this type of deferment in increments of up to 12 months, up to a maximum of 60 months for Smart Option Student Loans and up to a maximum of 48 months for the Sallie Mae Medical School Loan, Sallie Mae Dental School Loan, Sallie Mae Health Professions Graduate Loan, Sallie Mae Law School Loan, and the Sallie Mae Graduate School Loan.
+You can apply for this type of deferment in increments of 12 months, up to a maximum of 60 months for Smart Option Student Loans and up to a maximum of 48 months for the Sallie Mae Medical School Loan, Sallie Mae Dental School Loan, Sallie Mae Health Professions Graduate Loan, Sallie Mae Law School Loan, and the Sallie Mae Graduate School Loan.

 - You can ask to have the deferment removed at any time if you want to return to making principal and interest payments.